dk949/ruc/README.md

 * `make install` to install.
   * configure install directory in `config.mk`
+  * or by using the `DESTDIR` and `PREFIX` environment variables
-* `runc LANG` will open the system editor with a quick-start code snippet (where applicable).
+* `ruc LANG` will open the system editor with a quick-start code snippet (where applicable).
 Write code in the specified `LANG`.
 Closing the editor will execute the code.
-* `runc --help` for other options
+* `ruc --help` for other options

 ### History

 * by default the edited file is cached
-  * so that using `runc LANG` with the same language will bring back the same file
+  * so that using `ruc LANG` with the same language will bring back the same file
-* `runc LANG -n` will clear old file and just use the default snippet
+* `ruc LANG -n` will clear old file and just use the default snippet
-* `runc LANG -t` will not use the history file for the current invocation and will not cache current invocation
+* `ruc LANG -t` will not use the history file for the current invocation and will not cache current invocation
-  * the next `runc LANG` will use the previous cache file
+  * the next `ruc LANG` will use the previous cache file

 ## Why?